This is why N95 masks and PPEs are necessary in construction sites, as well as industries that handle and process minerals that can cause dust.

 They were interviewed and given a questionnaire to identify what possible effects dolomite exposure could have.
 In addition, they underwent chest X-rays, as well as tests to check their lung function.

 The researchers found that about 50% of the dust that the workers were exposed to comprised of dolomite dust.
 And among the workers who were exposed to dolomite, symptoms of wheezing, coughing, and increased phlegm were very common.

-The exposed subjects’ FEV1/FVC ratio, or the number used to calculate lung disease, were also very different compared to those who were not exposed.
+The exposed subjects’ FEV1/FVC ratio, one of the parameters measured for lung function tests, was also very different compared to those who were not exposed.
 However, there were no problems found when the X-ray results were checked

 Their results imply that while dolomite did not cause any significant harm, there was some evidence to show that it is not as non-toxic as it seems.
 It is possible that exposure to large amounts of dolomite dust can potentially cause long-term lung problems.